Norman Lear Gets Support From Hollywood Friends Amid Boycott Of White House Reception For Kennedy Center Honor

 Earlier this year, Donald Trump proposed cutting all government funding to the National Endowments for the Arts and Humanities as part of his new budget plan.

 Norman Lear clearly doesn’t see eye to eye with Trump—and not just when it comes to funding for the arts.
-In addition to producing the iconic sitcoms All In The Family, Maude and The Jeffersons, Lear founded People For The American Way, a nonprofit organization that advocates on behalf of Constitutional rights and the First Amendment.
+In addition to producing the iconic sitcoms All In The Family, Maude, and The Jeffersons, Lear founded People For The American Way, a nonprofit organization that advocates on behalf of Constitutional rights and the First Amendment.
 Lear has visited the White House in the past, including a visit to meet President Jimmy Carter with the All in the Family cast in 1978.

-Norman Lear is also the producer of One Day at a Time, and the Netflix reboot of the 1970s sitcom is about a Cuban-American family dealing with PTSD, immigration, and LGBT issues, three hot-button topics in Trump’s White House.
+Norman Lear is also the producer of One Day at a Time.
+The Netflix reboot of the 1970s sitcom is about a Cuban-American family dealing with PTSD, immigration, and LGBT issues, three hot-button topics in Trump’s White House.
 In light of the budget cut proposals and his differing views on Trump and his policies, Lear told reporters it was “a very simple decision” to skip the reception at the White House ahead of the Kennedy Center Honors.

 Some call him the #GodfatherOfComedy, we just call him dad. #HappyBirthday @TheNormanLear! #95velas ????❤️ pic.twitter.com/odjEpS3kRV